casspop/primerCop/docs/parts-list.md

 - [Stainless washers](https://www.amazon.com/gp/product/B009OK7GPO/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) - $6.16 for 100 - Needed for articulating arm joints.
 You can use other things, but these are what I have.
 - [M3 Stainless NyLock Nuts](https://www.amazon.com/100Pcs-Stainless-Self-Lock-Inserted-Clinching/dp/B075ZZW7VL/ref=sr_1_9?crid=3GFZPK64KCOVJ&keywords=M3+x+0.5mm+Stainless+Steel+Nylock+Self-Locking+Nylon+Insert+Hex+Lock+Nuts&qid=1670686101&s=hi&sprefix=m3+x+0.5mm+stainless+steel+nylock+self-locking+nylon+insert+hex+lock+nuts%2Ctools%2C111&sr=1-9) - $6.99 for 100 - Use on articulating arm pivot points.
 - [3/4" Aluminum angle stock 1/8" thick](https://www.homedepot.com/p/Everbilt-3-4-in-x-36-in-Aluminum-Angle-with-1-8-in-Thick-801397/204273997) - $11.47 for 36" - Need about 2" of this, but again, it's good to have on hand.
 Used for the switch mount.
 - Heat Shrink Tubing of appropriate sizes.
-Get a assortment set if you don't have some already.
+Get an assortment set if you don't have some already.